rodmax/factory-t/README.md

 ## Usage

-To start you need
+To get started you need to:

 - Design your data type
 <!-- embedme ./src/tests/readme-snippets.test.ts#L6-L15-->

 ```ts